10 Coues hunting tips to make you a better hunter.

 To start, review topographic maps and satellite images of your hunting area.
 Locate likely deer resources, such as feeding areas, bedding areas, and water sources; next, go check them out on foot.
-At the minimum, scouting should provide the following: 1) a general knowledge of the hunt area(s), 2) access and entry points into hunt area(s), 3) possible vantage points to glass from, and, of course, 4) sightings of Coues deer, hopefully bucks.
+At the minimum, scouting should provide the following: 1) general knowledge of the hunt area(s), 2) access and entry points into hunt area(s), 3) possible vantage points to glass from, and, of course, 4) sightings of Coues deer, hopefully, bucks.
 The goal is to compile a plan of action for the fast-approaching hunt.

 6) Get Optical

 The most prevalent method of Coues whitetail hunting is spot-and-stalk.
-Successful spotting of a small target in its comfortable habitat requires the quality optics use.
-Throw away your $50 binoculars, and get a top of the line pair of binoculars, capable of mounting on a tripod.
+Successful spotting of a small target in its comfortable habitat requires quality optics use.
+Throw away your $50 binoculars, and get a top-of-the-line pair of binoculars, capable of mounting on a tripod.
 Swarovski, Leica, and Leupold make binoculars for the ultimate Coues hunter.
 Glassing for hours on end requires the use of a tripod.
 The best tripods are sturdy, lightweight models with telescopic, maneuverable legs, and a good panning head.
 Additionally, to field judge Coues bucks accurately, a good spotting scope is necessary.
 Get the best scope you can afford.
 If it is out of the question completely, several binocular companies offer a product known as a “doubler,” which doubles the magnification of one tube of a binocular, which can be used as a spotting scope.

 7) Hunt Hard